One of America's two major political parties and the much more leftist party of the two

 "The states in the North and on the coasts turned blue because blue is the color of the public-sector unions.
 This tax-and-spend milieu became the training ground for their politicians."

 Kennedy was assassinated in Dallas in 1963 and was succeeded by his Vice President Lyndon B. Johnson (1963-69).
 Johnson signed landmark civil rights legislation, passed in Congress with a higher percentage of Republican than Democratic votes.
-Johnson also launched a massive expansion of FDR's New Deal welfare state that Johnson called the Great Society, which by 2000 would have earmarked an aggregate total of more than $7 trillion to social welfare programs.
-In addition, Johnson greatly expanded JFK's war in Vietnam and military conscription.
+Johnson also greatly expanded JFK's war in Vietnam and military conscription.
+In addition, Johnson launched a massive expansion of FDR's New Deal welfare state that Johnson called the Great Society, which by 2015 would have earmarked an aggregate total of more than $22 trillion to social welfare programs.
+One day when he was aboard Air Force One, Johnson confided in two like-minded governors regarding his underlying intentions for the Great Society programs, saying: "I’ll have those ni**ers voting Democratic for the next 200 years."
+In short, he saw government giveaways as a way of buying the allegiance of a permanent, ever-dependent voting bloc for the Democratic Party.

 Johnson’s pro-war Vice President Hubert Humphrey, a Minnesota liberal, was defeated in 1968 by Richard Nixon.